 If you want a university with future-focused teaching, an engaging learning environment that embraces people and ideas, and programmes designed for rewarding careers - then welcome to AUT.
-Join us and you study at a modern and innovative university, with plenty of opportunities to collaborate with your classmates, debate and apply your knowledge to find innovative solutions.
+Join us and you study at a modern and innovative university, ranked in the top 1.2% in the world in the Times Higher Education World University Rankings 2019.
+You'll have plenty of opportunities to collaborate with your classmates, debate and apply your knowledge to find innovative solutions.
 This collaborative approach creates a close-knit, supportive environment, and for many of our students it's the highlight of their studies.
 It's one of many reasons why 9 out of 10 AUT graduates recommend us as a great place to study.